Competition is stiff for ecommerce — these SEO strategies can help you rise through the ranks.

 - Unclear return policies

-Remember that conversion rate optimization (CRO) is part of SEO
+8. Remember that CRO is part of SEO

-That’s why it’s so key to keep CRO in mind and consistently test elements like layouts, filters, and images for products, to see which ones result in better performance.
+That’s why it’s so key to keep conversation rate optimization (CRO) in mind and consistently test elements like layouts, filters, and images for products, to see which ones result in better performance.

 Pop-ups, for example, may not be as effective as banners and may even turn off some users.
 You can also analyze your site’s performance through the use of heatmap, scrollmap and confetti reports.
 These reports track your site visitors’ behavior to illustrate where people are gravitating, where they’re bouncing, and more.